scrambldchannel/dashingelephant/blog/2022-02-01-presentations-as-code.md

 ---
 ```

 The only other thing to understand, beyond a knowledge of Markdown, is that a new slide is indicated using a "ruler" `---`.
-So we could create a simple title slide and and a second page with an agenda with something like this:
+So we could create a simple title slide and and a few more pages with something like this:

 ```markdown
 # Presentations as Code with Marp!